microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0/Update-MgUserTodoListTaskChecklistItem.md

 # A UPN can also be used as -UserId.
 Update-MgUserTodoListTaskChecklistItem -UserId $userId -TodoTaskListId $todoTaskListId -TodoTaskId $todoTaskId -ChecklistItemId $checklistItemId -BodyParameter $params
 ```
+This example shows how to use the Update-MgUserTodoListTaskChecklistItem Cmdlet.
+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).